napari/docs/docs/guides/event_loop.md

 Actions taken by the user add events to the queue and the event loop handles them one at a time.

-## Qt applications, event loops and widgets
+## Qt applications, event loops, and widgets

 Currently, napari uses Qt as its GUI backend, and the main loop handling events in napari is the [Qt